 In 1979, Lord Olivier was given the Society’s Special Award in celebration of his contribution to London theatre, but it was not until 1984 that the hugely acclaimed theatrical peer agreed to his name being associated with the awards and they became the Olivier Awards.

 A quick glance at the winners of the Special Award through the years reads as a Who’s Who of British theatrical history, with Olivier joined by Ralph Richardson, Joan Littlewood, John Gielgud, Alec Guinness, Peggy Ashcroft, Harold Pinter, Peter Hall, Judi Dench, Alan Bennett, Andrew Lloyd Webber, Alan Ayckbourn, Maggie Smith, Gillian Lynne, Michael Frayn, Nicholas Hytner and Kevin Spacey.

-The Olivier Awards ceremony has had a nomadic existence being presented both in theatres and ballrooms across London.
-Since 2012, the Olivier Awards has been staged at the incredible Royal Opera House in Covent Garden from 2012 to 2016, before moving to the spectacular splendour of the Royal Albert Hall for the first time in 2017, their 41st year.
+The Olivier Awards ceremony has had a nomadic existence, being presented both in theatres and ballrooms across London.
+The Olivier Awards were staged at the Royal Opera House in Covent Garden from 2012 to 2016, before moving to the spectacular splendour of the Royal Albert Hall for the first time in 2017, their 41st year.